-Let’s #stayhome and cook #withme to make homemade Larabars.
+Let’s make homemade Larabars.
 These date nut bars have no added sugar and are raw, vegan, and delicious!
-We show you how to make Larabars at home to give you added energy and immunity.
+We show you two methods to make Larabars at home to give you added energy and immunity.
 This date nut bars recipe is for lemon Larabars, which are so easy to make at home.

 How to Get Truly Raw Almonds